EngineeringLast Updated May 20, 20249 min read

 SQL is usually a good choice and a strong all-arounder for most projects.
 For more specialized work though, a NoSQL database may be the better choice.
 For example, Redis has become a popular choice for caching.
 And if you’re looking for a fast and scalable database and have no problems sacrificing some robustness, MongoDB may be just what you need.

 Avoid pursuing the latest and greatest just for the sake of newness.
 Programmers may like the idea of new tech, but what’s hot today may be discontinued five years from now.
-It’s challenging to find people or support for a discontinued product, and replacing a database mid-project is usually costly.
+It’s challenging to find people or support for a discontinued product, and replacing a database mid-project is likely a costly and time-consuming task.

 Conclusion